NursultanSultan/NursultanSultan/README.md

-### Hi there 👋 .
-I'm Nursultan and I'm a Full-Stack Developer
+### Hi there , I am Nursultan and I am a Full-Stack Developer 👋

 <!--
 **NursultanSultan/NursultanSultan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.